 The finfish industry is reliant on chartered vessels for the delivery of feed and other consumables to offshore facilities, and on wellboats for the transportation of live fish to and from farms.
-The engagement exercise did not reveal any issues regarding the number and capacity of wellboats currently operating off Scotland's shores.

 Land-based transport is entirely by road vehicle (including on ferries from the islands), with the exception of some processed produce being airfreighted to final market, mostly from Heathrow.